flaupretre/terraform-ssh-tunnel/README.md

 - set 'gateway_user' to the appropriate name (see documentation), generally 'ec2-user' ('ubuntu' when using Ubuntu-based AMIs).
 - if needed, set the AWS_PROFILE environment variable using the 'env' input var.

+## External - Using a not-yet-supported mechanism

+The code can be extended to use a mechanism the module does not support yet.
+If you set the 'type' to 'external' and provide the path of a shell script as 'external_script', this script will be sourced by a shell interpreter to create the tunnel.

+You should use the existing
+scripts in the 'gateways subdirectory as examples to understand how to get the parameters.
+Your script must also set
+an environment variable named CPID.
+This must contain the PID of the process managing the tunnel.

+If it can interest other users, feel free to move it into the 'gateways' subdirectory and create a pull request.

 ## Requirements